 Today, Beth joins me to talk about the power of a healthy body, peaceful mind, and joyful heart.
 She shares how her story began and talks about the impact of her father’s heart attack and stroke on his life and hers.
 She notes that exercise can often act as an internal motivator and discusses the power of a growth mindset.
 She shares her own lifestyle health practices and discusses the power of movement.
-She notes the power of self-care and its effects on both a person’s health and that person’s ability to take care of others well.
+She notes the power of self-care and its effects on a person’s health and ability to take care of others well.
 She discusses the six pillars of lifestyle health and notes that they work best as a combination.
 Finally, she emphasises the power of a growth mindset, gratitude, and the ability to see beauty in everything.

 “It’s a new day.
 It’s a new chance.”

 – Elizabeth Frates

 - The power of knowing you have control